 Let’s take a look at the actual results.

-As seen in the graph, all five SAS results fall in line with my original guesses (between 1.5 and 2).
+All five SAS results fall in line with my original guesses (between 1.5 and 2).
 However, Excel reports the percentile falling nearly halfway between the 4th and 5th numbers – the difference is up to 60% in this example!

 What is going on?
 Well, Wikipedia notes that Excel uses an “alternate” method to calculate percentiles.
 While these numbers are small, just a 0.9 difference, think about it in terms of salary planning.
 Multiply these numbers by $10,000, and now that 10th percentile is off by an amazing $9,000!